Kam1goroshi/SortingFactory/README.md

 * [Documentation](https://kam1goroshi.github.io/SortingFactory/)

 ## General Info
-This project contains a Sorting library that uses dynamic creation of functions according to needs.
+This project contains a library that uses dynamic creation of sorting functions that belong in the comparison model according to needs.
 The use of callbacks avoids a lot of branches, which in turn offers a balanced tradeoff between flexibility and performance when handling big arrays and need several algorithms or sorting orders.

 ## Purpose
 * Creating a useful library